bilalfarooq056/bilalfarooq056/README.md

 I am passionate about learning new technologies, working on interesting projects, and sharing my knowledge.

-- 🔭 I’m currently working on: [Your Project](https://github.com/bilal056/your-project)
+- 🔭 I’m currently working on: Back-End
-- 🌱 I’m currently learning: C++, Data Structures, and AI-based Cybersecurity
+- 🌱 I’m currently learning: C++, Data Structures, and data-Base
 - 💬 Ask me about: AI, Data Science, and Web Development
-- 📫 How to reach me: [bilal@example.com](mailto:bilal@example.com)
+- 📫 How to reach me: [bilalfarooq878675@gmail.com](mailto:bilalfarooq878675@gmail.com)

 ## 📊 GitHub Stats